Grub-Insights/image-carousel-server/README.md

 ## API Documentation

 Get requests sent to /api/carousel/:restaurantID will return ~1k images

-Get requests sent to /api/carousel/20/restaurant_name returns ~100 restarants
+Get requests sent to /api/carousel/20/restaurant_name returns ~100 restaurant

-Post requests sent to /api/carousel/restaurants will post a new restarant to the restarant database
+Post requests sent to /api/carousel/restaurants will post a new restaurant to the restaurant table
-  - requirements for this request are a restarant
+  - requirements for this request are a restaurant
-  - No optional parameters

-Put request sent to /api/carousel/restaurants will update the restarant to the entered restarante name
+Put request sent to /api/carousel/restaurants will update the restaurant to the entered restaurant name
-  - requirements for this are a restarant name and an ID
+  - requirements for this are a restaurant name and an ID

-Delete request sent to /api/carousel/restaurants will remove a restarante;
+Delete request sent to /api/carousel/restaurants will remove a restaurant;
   - required parameters are the rastarant name